gamemanual0/gm0/source/docs/software/finite-state-machines.rst

 -  reset the servo to the original position
 -  retract the lift

-If we press a specific other button, we will stop executing the actions above as a failsafe - in case we’re breaking our bot somehow and need to take manual control.
-All the while, we still aim to be able to control our drivetrain so we can make adjustments.
+If the drivers press a specific other button, we will stop executing the actions above as a failsafe - in case the robot is breaking somehow and the drivers need to take manual control.
+All the while, the drivers should still be able to control our drivetrain so we can make adjustments.
 Now, of course, this is a bit simplified (and probably not entirely what GF did), but it will do for now.

-(There’s actually a button in GF’s `FTC Simulator <https://xrcsimulator.org>`_ that basically does the actions I listed above for the Angled Slides Bot, and is cancellable)
+(There’s actually a button in `Gluten Free's FTC Simulator
+<https://xrcsimulator.org>`_ that basically does the actions I listed above for
+the Angled Slides Bot, and is cancellable)

-Before we do anything, let’s draw out the state diagram for this to get a better understanding of what we’re actually trying to accomplish here.
-In addition to potentially winning :term:`Control Award` in the process.
+Before anything is programmed, it may be useful draw out the state diagram for this to get a better understanding of what we the robot should actually be doing.
+This can also add to a :term:`Control Award` submission.

 .. graphviz::